Nuclear war? Russia's Lavrov says: I don't believe so | Headlines

 Russian Foreign Minister Sergei Lavrov said on Thursday he did not believe the conflict in Ukraine would spiral into a nuclear war but cautioned the United States and Europe that Moscow never again wanted to be dependent on the West.
 Russia's economy is facing the gravest crisis since the 1991 fall of the Soviet Union after the West slapped heavy sanctions on almost the entire Russian financial and corporate system following Moscow's Feb.
 24 invasion of Ukraine.

+"If you glance at Russia's history, almost all of that history Russia has battled with different sanctions, with enemies which encircled her, and she always came out as the victor," Rostec CEO Chemezov told staff.
+"Now will be the same," said Chemezov, who worked as a KGB spy with Putin in former East Germany before the Soviet break-up.

-When the Soviet Union crumbled in 1991, many people in Russia and the West hoped that the divisions of the Cold War were over.
+When the Soviet Union crumbled, many people in Russia and the West hoped that the divisions of the Cold War were over.
 Asked about energy sanctions imposed by the United States, Lavrov said Russia would not try to convince any purchaser to buy its energy.

 In a clear reference to China, the world's second largest economy, Lavrov said Russia had markets for its oil and gas.